OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/pattern.md

 ---
 id: pattern
-title: ZeppelinOS Upgrades Pattern
+title: OpenZeppelin SDK Upgrades Pattern
 ---

-This article describes the "unstructured storage" proxy pattern, the fundamental building block of ZeppelinOS's upgrades.
+This article describes the "unstructured storage" proxy pattern, the fundamental building block of the OpenZeppelin SDK's upgrades.

-Note: For a more in depth read, please see [blog.zeppelinos.org/proxy-patterns](https://blog.zeppelinos.org/proxy-patterns/), which discusses the need for proxies, goes into more technical detail on the subject, elaborates on other possible proxy patterns that were considered for ZeppelinOS, and more.
+> Note: For a more in depth read, please see [our proxy-patterns blog post](https://blog.zeppelinos.org/proxy-patterns/), which discusses the need for proxies, goes into more technical detail on the subject, elaborates on other possible proxy patterns that were considered for the OpenZeppelin SDK, and more.

 ## Why upgrade a contract?

 By design, smart contracts are immutable.
 On the other hand, software quality heavily depends on the ability to upgrade and patch source code in order to produce iterative releases.
 Even though blockchain based software profits significantly from the technology's immutability, still a certain degree of mutability is needed for bug fixing and potential product improvements.
-ZeppelinOS solves this apparent contradiction by providing an easy to use, simple, robust, and opt-in upgrade mechanism for smart contracts that can be controlled by any type of governance, be it a multi-sig wallet, a simple address or a complex DAO.
+The OpenZeppelin SDK solves this apparent contradiction by providing an easy to use, simple, robust, and opt-in upgrade mechanism for smart contracts that can be controlled by any type of governance, be it a multi-sig wallet, a simple address or a complex DAO.

 ## Upgrading via the proxy pattern